Generic Name: naloxone (nasal) (na LOX one)

 In an emergency situation it may not be possible to tell your caregivers if you are pregnant or breast-feeding.
 Make sure any doctor caring for your pregnancy or your baby knows you have received this medicine.

 How should I use Narcan nasal?

 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

-This medicine may be given by a healthcare provider, emergency medical provider, or a family member or caregiver who is trained to properly give naloxone nasal.
+This medicine may be given by a healthcare provider, emergency medical provider, or a family member or caregiver who is trained to properly give Narcan.

-If you are a caregiver or family member giving naloxone nasal to another person, read all instructions when you first get this medicine.
+If you are a caregiver or family member giving Narcan to another person, read all instructions when you first get this medicine.
 Read all caregiver information, medication guides, and instruction sheets provided with this medicine.
 Ask your doctor or pharmacist if you have any questions.

 Be sure you know how to recognize the signs of an opioid overdose in the person you are caring for.
 Overdose symptoms may include:

 very small or pinpoint pupils in the eyes;

 extreme drowsiness, especially if you are unable to wake the person from sleep.